freemindhv/tq.NET/README.md

         * [Search Streams](https://github.com/freemindhv/tq.NET#search-streams)
         * [Retrieve Channel information](https://github.com/freemindhv/tq.NET#retrieve-channel-information)
         * [Retrieve Stream information](https://github.com/freemindhv/tq.NET#retrieve-stream-information)

-# tq.NET
-Twitch commandline interface in .NET inspired by [tq](https://github.com/stnuessl/tq) tq is a simple and easy to use command-line tool to query information about streams and channels on the twitch.tv website.

 ##Why tq?
 Inspired by the implementation of [stnuessl](https://github.com/stnuessl) i created an implementation of tq in .NET to fulfill my Windows needs.